abeldekat/harpoonline/README.md

 - No caching
 - No support for other lists than the default

-[grapple.nvim]

-- Has a similar dedicated lualine component as harpoon-lualine

 ## Acknowledgements

 - @theprimeagen: Harpoon is the most important part of my workflow.